An ancient cemetery was found as a result of anti-flooding works in the city of Larnaca, Cyprus.

-The cemetery, which contained approximately ten graves, was uncovered on Larnaca’s Petrakis Kyprianou Street during excavations for the “S9” antiflooding project, in which gigantic drainage pipes are being laid under the street.
+The cemetery, which contained approximately ten graves, was uncovered on Larnaca’s Petrakis Kyprianou Street during excavations for the “S9” antiflooding project in January, in which gigantic drainage pipes are being laid under the street.

 Polina Christofi, an archaeologist at Cyprus’ Department of Antiquities, says that “numerous” archaeological discoveries have been made in the last year in the ancient city of Larnaca as a result of the enormous project.